 Another legendary West Philly institution, Haveli Virasat is known for their flavorful lamb biryani and embrace of Indo-Chinese dishes, such as their tasty chicken momos and vegan entrees.

 New Delhi Restaurant

 The all-day buffet at University City’s New Dehli is perfect for college students looking to fill up for $14 during lunch or $18 during dinnertime.
 At the steam table, find vegetarian, chicken, and lamb specialties, plus appetizers, sides, rice, and dessert.

 International Foods & Spices

-While International Foods & Spices is technically a grocery store, it’s the perfect place to stock up on goods for your at-home South Asian feast while also eating hot samosas and other dishes cooked in-house.
-The samosas are flaky and filling and are a perfect snack to munch on while you shop.
+While International Foods & Spices is technically a grocery store, it’s the perfect place to stock up on goods for your at-home South Asian feast while also eating hot samosas, among other dishes.
+The samosas are flaky and filling and are a great snack to munch on while you shop.

 In Center City, Veda is a truly elegant Indian restaurant.
 The ceilings are high, the service is friendly, and the see-and-be-seen bar mixes up not-to-miss drinks, like the Drunken Lassi with mango yogurt and aged rum (along with a solid selection of nonalcoholic cocktails).
 The lassoni gobi — fried cauliflower in a tangy, bright red tomato and ginger glaze — is a must-order appetizer.

 Amma’s is a Philly staple, with aloo bonda served with cooling coconut chutney, idli dipped into sambar, masala dosa, and lamb chettinad (a long-cooked lamb dish spiced with coconut and ginger).
-The Couple’s Combo, which includes chicken and mutton biryani, chicken kuruma, parotta, raitha, raitha, and dessert, is perfect for date night night out or in.
+The Couple’s Combo, which includes chicken and mutton biryani, chicken kuruma, parotta, raitha, raitha, and dessert, is a good bet for date night night out or in.